astrale-sharp/wasm-minimal-protocol/README.md

 If you have all the required dependencies, you may build all examples by running `cargo test`.

+If you want to pass structured data to Typst, check how it's done with the [rust example using cbor](examples/hello_rust/).

 ## wasi-stub

 The runtime used by typst do not allow the plugin to import any function (beside the ones used by the protocol).
 In particular, if your plugin is compiled for [WASI](https://wasi.dev/), it will not be able to be loaded by typst.